Scalewreck-epic/ouzox-website/README.md

 ## Support
 If you encounter any issues or have any questions, please contact our support team at scalewreck@protonmail.com.
-For more information on how to use Econsole, please refer to our [documentation](https://econsole-games.gitbook.io/econsole-docs/)
+If you want to support this project further, you can donate to our [Patreon](patreon.com/ouzox) For more information on how to use Econsole, please refer to our [documentation](https://econsole-games.gitbook.io/econsole-docs/)